Dust Bowl: Geographic characteristics and early history

-The Dust Bowl area lies principally west of the 100th meridian on the High Plains, characterized by plains which vary from rolling in the north to flat in the Llano Estacado.
+The Dust Bowl area lies principally west of the 100th meridian on the High Plains, characterized by plains that vary from rolling in the north to flat in the Llano Estacado.
 Elevation ranges from 2500 ft in the east to 6000 ft at the base of the Rocky Mountains.
 The area is semiarid, receiving less than 20 in of rain annually; this rainfall supports the shortgrass prairie biome originally present in the area.
 The region is also prone to extended drought, alternating with unusual wetness of equivalent duration.
 During wet years, the rich soil provides bountiful agricultural output, but crops fail during dry years.
 The region is also subject to high winds.
 During early European and American exploration of the Great Plains, this region was thought unsuitable for European-style agriculture; explorers called it the Great American Desert.
 The lack of surface water and timber made the region less attractive than other areas for pioneer settlement and agriculture.